seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ## 6. Catalysts — actively hunted, never inherited

-**Search for today's market-moving events on every run.** The calculator's registry `catalysts.json` is a veto mechanism for the board, not the source of this section: an event absent from it is still published if it moves price.
+**Search for what is COMING, on every run, across the list AND the liquid perpetual book, and find it before the market reacts** — the owner's decision of 24.09.2026.
+An event the market reacted to days ago is history and is not this section's.
+The calculator's registry `catalysts.json` is a veto mechanism for the board, not the source of this section: an event absent from it is still published if it moves price.

-**The search is a COMPUTATION, run once per UTC day per coin, and it is recorded.** The sentence above named no computation (map inv.
+**The search is a COMPUTATION, run on EVERY trigger, and it is recorded.** The sentence above named no computation (map inv.
 58), and the run of 18.09 met it with no search at all: its only discovery was §6a's lanes — forums and release lists, which date what a protocol argues and ships and never an unlock, a listing or a decision — so it held one class-A event for thirty